 What’s the microbiome anyway?

-No, we have 2kgs worth of bacteria, roughly 10 trillion little critters made up of viruses, fungi, and organisms just chillin’ in our body – mostly in our digestive tract – also known as our “microbiome”.
+We have over 10,000 species and approximately 0.2kgs worth of bacteria, lots of little critters made up of viruses, fungi, and organisms just chillin’ in our body – mostly in our digestive tract – also known as our “microbiome”.
 Now, if you’d have told us this a year ago, we would’ve had them chucked right off our turf and out onto the street without an eviction notice or a fare for the bus, HOWEVER, it turns out, we need them, massively.

 Despite them being scattered around the place, scientists are starting to treat them as an organ within their own right – welcome to the stage little bugs, your time has come to shine.